 Dr. Krauss is a Diplomate of the American Board of Pediatric Dentistry, a Diplomate of the National Dental Board of Anesthesiology, a Fellow of the American Academy of Pediatric Dentistry, a Fellow of the American Dental Society of Anesthesiology, and a New York State and New York City certified paramedic.

-Dr. Krauss and his wife are the proud parents of three wonderful daughters, three amazing sons-in-law, and (so far) four remarkable grandchildren, all of whom provide incredible family together time.
+Dr. Krauss and his wife are the proud parents of three wonderful daughters, three amazing sons-in-law, and (so far) seven remarkable grandchildren, all of whom provide incredible family together time.
 In his spare time, Dr. Krauss volunteers as a paramedic on a local volunteer ambulance squad.